ragu-manjegowda/forked-repos/README.md

 Rendezvous
 ==========

-Rendezvous is a **simple** javascript GUI that runs in your browser and allows to track the position of your device/robot on a global map.
+Rendezvous is a **simple** javascript GUI that runs in your browser and displays the position of your device/robot on a global map in real time.

+Rendezvous offers basic visualization of:
+* GPS Position
+* Magnetic heading
+* Accuracy of the GPS position
+* GPS Fix status

-The application supports the _ROS_ (Robotic Operating System) standard GPS-location message [sensor_msgs/NavSatFix](http://docs.ros.org/hydro/api/sensor_msgs/html/msg/NavSatFix.html) and can be easily customized to fit your needs.
+The application supports the _ROS_ (Robotic Operating System) standard GPS-location  [sensor_msgs/NavSatFix](http://docs.ros.org/hydro/api/sensor_msgs/html/msg/NavSatFix.html) and magnetometer [sensor_msgs/MagneticField](http://docs.ros.org/hydro/api/sensor_msgs/html/msg/MagneticField.html) messages and it can be very easily customized to fit your needs.

 Dependencies:
 -------------